-There was a time when Sears ruled the world of sporting goods, and brands like Ted Williams and Sears Yachtsman were seen as prestige brands.
+There was a time when Sears ruled the world of sporting goods, and brands like Ted Williams and Sears Yachtsman were seen as prestige.
 At right, a Sears Yachtsman logo and shield sewn onto a Sears life vest.
-We found it in the attic, and it looked cool and stylish as ever, even though it most certainly dates from the 1970s, when it was purchased at the Pembroke Mall Sears store in Virginia Beach.
+This attic find looks cool and stylish as ever, even though it most certainly dates from the 1970s, when it was purchased at the Pembroke Mall Sears store in Virginia Beach.

 Sears could open select stores in areas where they would be best utilized, in resort cities, college towns and major metropolitan areas.
 Places like Los Angeles, Honolulu, New York City, Miami, Virginia Beach.
 Portland, Maine.
 The Connecticut coast.

 There is still a market for this sort of thing.
-Bass Pro Shops and giant Sports Authority both have their place, but even though they are around, this blog gets a number of hits of people looking for Sears Jon Boats.
+Bass Pro Shops and giant Sports Authority both have their place, but even though they are around, this site gets thousands of visits from people looking for Sears Jon Boats.
 The world still loves Sears Jon Boats, Ted Williams boat engines and Gamefisher electric motors.